A Sampling Kaczmarz-Motzkin Algorithm for Linear Feasibility: Experiments

 We consider next some non-random, non-fabricated test problems: support vector machine (SVM) linear classification instances and feasibility problems equivalent to linear programs arising in well-known benchmark libraries.

 We first consider instances that fit the classical SVM problem (see \cite{CAELbook}).
 We used the SKM methods to solve the SVM problem (find a linear classifier) for several data sets from the UCI Machine Learning Repository \cite{UCI}.
 The first data set is the well-known Wisconsin (Diagnostic) Breast Cancer data set, which includes data points (vectors) whose features (components) are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
-Each data point is classified as malignant or benign. \jh{The resulting solution to the homogenous system of inequalities, $Ax \le 0$ would ideally define a hyperplane which separates given malignant and benign data points.
-However, this data set is not separable.} The system of inequalities has $m=569$ constraints (569 data points) and $n = 30$ variables (29 data features). \jh{Here, SKM is minimizing the residual norm, $||Ax_k||_2$ and is run until $||Ax_k||_2 \le 0.5$.} See Figure \ref{fig:SVMData} for results of SKM runtime on this data set.
-The second data set is a credit card data set, whose data points include features describing the payment profile of a credit card user and the binary classification is for on-time payment or default payment in a billing cycle \cite{creditcard}. \jh{The resulting solution to the homogenous system of inequalities would ideally define a hyperplane which separates given on-time and default data points.
-However, this data set is not separable.} The system of inequalities has $m = 30000$ (30000 credit card user profiles) and $n = 23$ (22 profile features). \jh{Here, SKM is run until $||Ax_k||_2 / ||Ax_0||_2 \le 0.01$.} See Figure \ref{fig:SVMData} for results of SKM runtime on this data set.
+Each data point is classified as malignant or benign.
+The resulting solution to the homogenous system of inequalities, $Ax \le 0$ would ideally define a hyperplane which separates given malignant and benign data points.
+However, this data set is not separable.
+The system of inequalities has $m=569$ constraints (569 data points) and $n = 30$ variables (29 data features).
+Here, SKM is minimizing the residual norm, $||Ax_k||_2$ and is run until $||Ax_k||_2 \le 0.5$.
+See Figure \ref{fig:SVMData} for results of SKM runtime on this data set.

+The second data set is a credit card data set, whose data points include features describing the payment profile of a credit card user and the binary classification is for on-time payment or default payment in a billing cycle \cite{creditcard}.
+The resulting solution to the homogenous system of inequalities would ideally define a hyperplane which separates given on-time and default data points.
+However, this data set is not separable.
+The system of inequalities has $m = 30000$ (30000 credit card user profiles) and $n = 23$ (22 profile features).
+Here, SKM is run until $||Ax_k||_2 / ||Ax_0||_2 \le 0.01$.
+See Figure \ref{fig:SVMData} for results of SKM runtime on this data set.

 In the experiments, we again see that for each problem there is an optimal choice for the sample size, $\beta$, in terms of smallest computation time.
 We measure the average computation time necessary for SKM with several choices of sample size $\beta$ to reach the halting (positive) residual error.
 Regardless of choice of projection parameter, $\lambda$, we see again that best performance occurs for $\beta$ between $1$ and $m$.
 Note that the curves are not as smooth as before, which we attribute to the wider irregularity of coefficients, which in turn forces the residual error more to be more dependent on the actual constraints.